davidmcglashan/card-games/README.md

 ## 1.4.3
 * Appearance tweaks to the new list of games page.
+* Games have a subtitle and a description.
+* There's a home link in the masthead to go back to the list of games.

 ## 1.4.2
 * Improved list of games page with a snazzy design.